hmrc/slug-builder/README.md

  [ ![Download](https://api.bintray.com/packages/hmrc/releases/slug-builder/images/download.svg) ](https://bintray.com/hmrc/releases/slug-builder/_latestVersion)

-This is a placeholder README.md for a new repository
+This is a tool to create and publish 'Slug' artifacts for a given microservice.

+# How to build

+`sbt assembly`

+# How to create an slug

+`java -jar target/scala-2.11/slug-builder.jar repo-name x.x.x`

 ### License